 Before you rush into writing your survey questions, ask yourself how you intend to use the answers from your survey.
+Are you going to ask direct questions?
+What about categorical questions?
 Once you know the goals of your survey and the information you’d like to collect, you’ll be able to choose survey question types easily.

 Below are some of the most commonly used survey question types and how they can be used to create a great survey.
 To see what each type of survey question might look like, visit the sample survey questions page.

 Multiple choice questions are the most popular survey question type.
 They allow your respondents to select one or more options from a list of answers that you define.
-They’re intuitive, easy to use in different ways, and they help produce easy-to-analyze data.
+They’re intuitive, easy to use in different ways, help produce easy-to-analyze data, and provide mutually exclusive choices.
 Because the answer options are fixed, your respondents have an easier survey-taking experience.

 The most basic variation is the single-answer multiple choice question.
 Single answer questions use a radio button (circle buttons representing options in a list) format to allow respondents to click only one answer.
 They work well for binary questions, questions with ratings, or nominal scales.

 Multiple-answer multiple choice questions are commonly shown with square checkboxes.
 They allow respondents to check off all the choices that apply to them.
-For example, “Which of the following soda brands do you drink?”
+For example, "In which of the following ways do you use our product?"

 A common drawback of multiple choice questions is that they force you to limit responses to a predetermined list of options.
 This can cause bias in your results.
 What if none of your answer options apply to your respondents?
 They might just choose a random answer, which could impact the accuracy of your results.